Bruxism Treatment in Westminster, MD

 Why do I grind my teeth?

-Yes, our customized nightguards are created with your comfort in mind.
+Yes, we create our customized night guards with your comfort in mind.
 We know the importance of a good night’s rest.
-They are made from a soft material to fit snuggly over your teeth surfaces.
+Our night guards are made from a soft material that fits snuggly over your teeth surface.
 While it may take some getting used to as you adapt to using it every night, most of our patients find that it is an ideal and cost-effective solution to preventing future tooth damage.

 What about my jaw pain?

 A lot of our patients who experience teeth grinding also experience jaw pain.
 The additional strain that teeth grinding applies to your teeth, gums, and jaw can develop into a TMJ disorder, or an issue with the temporomandibular joint of your jaw.
 If you experience jaw pain, Dr. Bowersox can provide TMJ treatment solutions if necessary.

 How long does it take to cure bruxism?